hyperledger/indy-hipe/text/message-threading/README.md

 All of the steps are the same, except the two bolded steps that are part of a nested interaction.

-The thread object can be associated with a message in one of two way.

 #### Implicit Threads

 Threads reference a Message ID as the origin of the thread.
 This allows _any_ message to be the start of a thread, even if not originally intended.
 Any message without an explicit `@thread` attribute can be considered to have the following `@thread` attribute implicitly present.